Seasonal

 Published Jul 3, 2026 · updated Jul 3, 2026

-Yes, sargassum is real, and no, it doesn’t ruin the whole Caribbean coast for the whole year.
-The honest version: it comes in waves, it hits some beaches hard while leaving others almost untouched, and the worst of it lands in a fairly predictable window.
-If you plan around that, you can still get clear turquoise water on the Riviera Maya.
+Yes, sargassum is real, and no, it does not ruin the whole Caribbean coast for the whole year.
+The honest version: it arrives in waves, it buries some beaches while leaving others almost untouched, and the worst of it lands in a fairly predictable window.
+Plan around that and you can still get the clear turquoise water the Riviera Maya sells itself on.
+Ignore it and you can just as easily land at a beach that looks and smells like a compost heap.
+This guide is about not being the second person.

 When it actually shows up